byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Pro-biotic enzymes are naturally; Anti-Bacterial, Anti-Fungal, Anti-Viral and a Natural Antiseptic.**

 ## *Water Alchemy - Recycling organic materials through living organisms naturally purifies water.*
+***Water Alchemy*** is the ongoing exploration of what happens when people connect head, heart, and body in the crucible of the water.
+The ancient alchemists combined substances and used the influence of their own minds to study the transmutation of matter and of spirit.
+Observe when the discursive mind becomes quieter and the intelligence of the heart comes to the foreground, a new ecologically symbiotic consciousness emerges.
+Work in symbiotic partnership with the more-than-human world and make incredible discoveries.

-### *Water Therapy; the practice of spending time *Cultivating Living Healing Water* for the purpose of enhancing whole health, earth care, wellness, and happiness.
+### *Water Therapy; the practice of spending time *Cultivating Living Healing Water* for the purpose of enhancing Whole Health, Earth Care, Wellness, and Happiness.
 A practice of *Symbiotic Connection* with the natural world and with each other, healing water to soul.*

 #### ***Conservation as a consequence of production.***
 ***Symbiotic Living; Healing and Caring for Earth Mothers- Water, Soil and Air.***